 Wimpfheimer claims he defaulted on payments only because his partners stole from him.
-But before you give Wimpfheimer the benefit of the doubt, read the facts below.
+Before drawing any conclusions, readers are encouraged to review the detailed allegations and supporting documentation below.

 Nota Bene

-- Wimpfheimer has been threatening to sue for libel for years but he hasn't done so because if he does he will have to open his bank account for the court to see what he did with the money.
+- Wimpfheimer has been threatening to sue investors for libel for years but he hasn't.
+Why not?
+Because if he does he will have to open his bank account for the court to see what he did with the money.

 [Image: Wimpfheimer coming out of a Jerusalem courthouse from one of the many lawsuits against him.]

-1. Did Jan Wimpfheimer embezzle money?
-Wimpfheimer had investors wire their investment money to an account called Madison Gold LLC.
+According to police complaints and court filings, Wimpfheimer embezzled significant amounts of money; Wimpfheimer had investors wire their investment money to an account called Madison Gold LLC.
 He was then supposed to forward that money to be invested in GFE (aka East Hudson Capital).

-Later on, Wimpfheimer tried to backtrack saying that all he meant was that he took a 3% management fee for himself and not that he had embezzled any money.
+Later on, Wimpfheimer tried to backtrack saying that all he meant was that he took a 3% management fee for himself and not that he had embezzled any money at all.

-Second, let's say there was a misunderstanding and investors were indeed supposed to be paying a 6% fee for their money to be managed (an unheard of amount).
-When investors asked Wimpfheimer for the bank records of Madison Gold LLC to make sure Wimpfheimer had not taken more than 3%, he refused to show it to them basically implying by deed that he did indeed embezzle significant money.
+Second, even assuming there was a misunderstanding and investors were indeed supposed to be paying a 6% fee for their money to be managed, when investors asked Wimpfheimer to see the bank records of Madison Gold LLC to make sure Wimpfheimer had not taken more than 3%, he refused to show it to them.
+This seems to imply he has something significant to hide.

 If a lawyer embezzles client money even from a business account rather than from an escrow or IOLA account, it is a crime under many New York laws.
 The lawyer can be charged with: NY Penal Law (§§ 155.40, 155.42); (§ 190.65); (§§ 175.05, 175.10); (18 U.S.C. §§ 1341, 1343).
 Ethically, the lawyer violates RPC Rule 1.15(a), Rule 8.4(b), Rule 8.4(c), Rule 8.4(h).